Criticism of Tesco: Ireland

 Tesco Ireland is the largest food retailer in Ireland, with over 13,500 employees.
 As of 2004 Tesco Ireland has been criticised for apparently high prices in its Irish stores.
 This may be because comparisons are with the British Tesco stores rather than other Irish retailers – and thus like goods are not being compared with like.
 However, there have been general criticisms of the similar pricing between Irish supermarkets, and economic reports noting the high prices in Ireland generally.
 Research concluded that only a five per cent difference in the cost of goods between North and South was justifiable.
 The findings highlighted retailers' larger margins in the South vis-a-vis their operations in the North, and the Minister for Enterprise, Trade and Employment queried why the price differential in many identical goods was substantially in excess of 5%.

 Tesco in Ireland was convicted of failing to properly display prices by the National Consumer Agency in July 2008.

 A report by independent retailers group RGDATA contained allegations that Tesco overcharged customers.
 The report shows that customers in six Tesco stores were overcharged by an average of 3% on some items.

-In 2001, Environmental Health Officers served a closure order on Tesco's store in Prussia Street, Dublin, for breaches of Food Hygiene Regulations.

-The British-owned supermarket, refused to stock any of the one million postcards which are aimed at closing the controversial plant at Sellafield in Cumbria.
-Dunnes Stores and Superquinn, along with other retailers across the country, did sell the postcards.

 In 2009, the Advertising Standards Authority determined Tesco's advertising was misleading.
 It claimed consumers could “save over 40%" but collectively the savings on the products advertised was less than 40%.

 In 2006, Tesco apologised for selling copies of the antisemitic forgery The Protocols of the Elders of Zion.
 Sheikh Dr Shaheed Satardien, head of the Muslim Council of Ireland, described the sales as "polluting the minds of impressionable young Islamic people with hate and anger towards the Jewish community."
 Tesco also sold the material in the UK.